 The Award Committee will confer the award based on the award criteria specified in the nomination form.

 The award will go to an Australian career book published after January 1, 2019.
 The book will be a Print-on-Paper (PoP), printed and readily available to a wide audience, not an e-book.
 It should be a popular book, reaching the largest possible market with regard to the defined audience.
 Books can cover any aspects of career development, employability, employability skills, and the skills needed to gain and improve work.
 They should combine innovation with rigour, to produce change in the reader’s career understanding and strategies to improve individual or group outcomes.

 An Australian career book will target the Australian career reader with career information based on the Australian career and employment context.

 Books nominated in previous years will not be considered unless they are part of an integrated set of volumes constituting a new edition, or have been so substantially re-configured as to present a new book.

 A diversity of backgrounds is expected – career counsellors, HR operatives, industry experts, or individual memoirs telling a story to improve the career development of readers.

 Books may be produced by a traditional publisher, a niche publisher, or the author as a self-publisher implementing traditional printing, or Print-on-Demand technology.

-These wide specifications should attract a wide range of career writers to submit books.
+These wide specifications should attract a wide range of career writers to nominate books.

-Download a copy of the application form (pdf, 50KB).
+Download a copy of the nomination form (pdf, 53KB).